Stays7339/PeriDocs/README.md

 │  ├─ feedback.json                       # Stored feedback and report inquiries
 │  ├─ high-profile-addresses.json         # Prevents PII exposure
 │  ├─ journals.json                       # Stored journal entries
-│  ├─ suggest_lexicon.py                  #Scan journal entries for tokens not matched by the current combined lexicons.
+│  ├─ suggest_lexicon.py                  # Scan journal entries for tokens not matched by the current combined lexicons.
+│  ├─ names_au.json
+│  ├─ names_ca.json
+│  ├─ names_ie.json
+│  ├─ names_in.json
+│  ├─ names_nz.json
+│  ├─ names_sg.json
+│  ├─ names_uk.json
+│  ├─ names_us.json
+│  ├─ names_za.json
+│  ├─ recorded_crises.json
 │  └─ .gitkeep                            # Shows where the data/ folder is for the sake of being transparent on Github without detailing which files go in there
 │
-├─ .env                                   # Private, proprietary data (never commit) ├─ README.md                              # Project overview, setup, and usage
-├─ embeddings_explainer.md                # Overview created by GPT-5, who also drafted the particular wording of the code.
+├─ .env                      # Private, proprietary data (never commit) ├─ .gitignore                # Files and folders ignored by Git ├─ debug_embeddings.py       # Debugging for running emebeddings only, not the full suite ├─ embeddings_explainer.md   # Overview created by GPT-5, who also drafted the particular wording of the code.
+├─ README.md                 # Project overview, setup, and usage
 ├─ requirements.txt          # Pinned Python dependencies
-└─ .gitignore                             # Files and folders ignored by Git
+├─ setup_roberta.py          # Setup file to run in terminal to be sure that the FOSS ML model is installed correctly.
+└─ test_dsmx.py              # testing for deterministic softmax-like scaling for emotion distributions.
 ```

 ---